 The STAP wants to emphasise the importance of making it clear to all stakeholders what are the responsibilities and expectations of the IDSs, including the extent to which IDSs will operate as local contacts, how they will figure on publications, etc.

-So far there has been no major misalignment between the message from the Head of DMSC and the Neutron Instruments Group Leader.
-Moreover, the IDSs have weekly meetings where the Head of DMSC as well as the Group Leaders for Neutron Instruments, DRAM, and ECDC are invited as well.
-These meetings are important for aligning activities.
+So far there has been no major misalignment between the message from the Head of DMSC and the Neutron Instruments Group Leader, who discusses this occasionally.
 It is also worth noting that publications are governed by the ESS scientific publications policies.
 All that being said, a meeting has been scheduled with the Acting Head of DMSC and the Neutron Instrument Group Leader to specifically discuss this topic.

 It is concerning that the IDSs’ evangelisation efforts in both Python, for data reduction and analysis, and event data processing appear not to be gaining much traction.
 As well as from the DMSC, this needs to be equally encouraged by the management of the NSS division and Neutron Instruments group.

 We feel that this is a bit of an overstatement based on low turnout at our latest Python training workshop at ESS.
-However, the advice on engaging management in the NSS division and Neutron Instruments group is well received and this will be discussed at the aforementioned meeting.
-We will continue to offer Python training to staff and users.
+That being said as a consequence of the low turnout we changed the format to make it more worthwhile for the instrument scientists to attend.
+In May we held a workshop where we introduced the DMSC software stack to the Instrument Scientists.
+One afternoon was for instance dedicated to learning scipp.
+This was well-received and the plan is to hold these workshops on a regular basis (e.g., once per year).
+The Group Leader for the Neutron Instruments Group recently reiterated his commitment to these workshops.

 It may be worth considering a model where all instrument staff are expected to develop some portions of their reduction software themselves.
 In any case, while some may be reluctant to code, others will likely charge ahead on their own anyway, so a process that manages the maintainability of such developments needs to be considered.